High-Rate-SHM-Working-Group/Dataset-9-repeated-impact-testing-of-rectangular-electronic-assembly/README.md

-# Dataset 9 Repeated Impact Testing of Rectangular Electronic Assembly
+# Dataset-9 Repeated Impact Testing of Rectangular Electronic Assembly
-Dataset 9 repeated impact testing of rectangular electronic assembly with the intention of controlled and monitored failure of an electronic component
+Dataset 9 repeated impact testing of a rectangular electronic assembly with the intention of controlled and monitored failure of an electronic component

-L5B03 is a 5 inch board configured in a fixed-fixed supported test structure
+L5B03 is a 5-inch board configured in a fixed-fixed supported test structure